jasondown/100-days-of-code/log.md

 **Details**:

- - Looking at the [XML Type Provider](http://fsharp.github.io/FSharp.Data/library/XmlProvider.html) to get compile time safety for XML data (this may be useful for our translations stuff).
+ - Looking at the [XML Type Provider](http://fsharp.github.io/FSharp.Data/library/XmlProvider.html) to get compile time safety for XML data.
  -  I created a sample RSS reader to print N number of recent article summaries.
  - Also played with [partial function application](https://fsharpforfunandprofit.com/posts/partial-application/)... just because.
  - Making the example async would be interesting (might do that tomorrow).
 Also thinking about looking into actual unit testing (f# interactive is great for proof of concept and prototyping... which is also why I'm using fsharp script files instead of fsharp code files with proper modules/namespaces etc.).